16sweetyjain/It-s-a-match/it-s-a-match/frontend/README.md

 # It-s-a-Match

-This is a MERN stack application which aims at finding perfect match for your pet.
+This is a MERN stack application which aims at finding appropriate match for your pet.

 ## Getting Started